 Since the dawn of time, man has been in constant search for better ways to communicate and collaborate.
 Think of it, that’s how speech originally evolved 500,000 BC from the simple practice of shouting.
-That’s also how primitive man discovered things like cave paintings and then moved on to the use of papyrus and domesticated pigeons.

 It’s always been pretty fun discovering newer and better ways to collaborate and share our ideas.
 I mean that’s actually how our communities evolved and grew closer, stronger and more functional.